|Guide||♦||2 Triplogs||0 Topics|

 Honestly, because it's there.

 The track I've posted is but the way I chose to approach this hill.
 There are no trails to or from the hill in any direction that I could see.
-I do feel that the routes that I utilized were the best ways to approach it and I believe that those routes are recorded in rock writings on the boulders below.
+I feel that the routes that I utilized were the best ways to approach it, and I believe that those routes are recorded in rock writings on the boulders below.

 Check out the Official Route and Triplogs.